 If you live in a cooler climate, chances are you aren’t giving much thought to your air conditioner right now.
 You should.

 Air conditioner covers can help prevent system failures that require expensive repairs and replacement.
-Protecting your HVAC unit is important not just for winter, but year-round.
+Protecting your HVAC unit through heat pump and air repair by Green Street HVAC is important not just for winter, but year-round.
 While your air conditioner may be equipped to endure rain and snow, it’s probably not built to keep out leaves and other contaminants.
 These elements contain moisture that can inhibit the system’s built-in drainage components, resulting in corrosion.
 If you live in a warm, coastal environment, a good air conditioner cover is a must to fight corrosive salt in the air.